interlock-network/interlock-docs/whitepaper.md

 icon: file
 abstract: |
   The web requires *trust* between participants to reach its fullest potential.
-However, we have centralized the trust-rating function to a handful of gatekeepers, who themselves have questionable credibility and competence.
+However, the participants have centralized the trust-rating function to a handful of gatekeepers, who themselves have questionable credibility and competence.
 We propose a solution that uses blockchain and other technologies to increase security, privacy, and trust and bypasses